We Love —

 Take in spectacular panoramic views of the coast of Savelletri from the terrace, and witness fantastic sunsets from a comfortable front-row seat.
 Guests can also head out to the affiliated beaches that are close by and take a walk along the lush shorelines.

 Make use of the hotel's saltwater swimming pool and a well-equipped gym to recharge and relax while on your holiday.
-There are also couples massages should you wish to relax with your loved one.
+There are also couples massages, should you wish to relax with your loved one.
 In addition, the hotel also features a playroom for children and even a hotel for dogs.

-Audio tour of Matera in panoramic minibus
+Audio tour of Matera in a panoramic minibus

 Discover Matera's historic centre on board a panoramic minibus, with stops to explore sites such as the Casa Grotta troglodyte house and Cava Paradiso, while enjoying cultural and historical commentary via audioguide.